The library will be CLOSED on Friday, July 4 for Independence Day - but you can still attend Music by the Sea!

 Every Friday, at 11:00 am, on the library’s YouTube Channel and Facebook Page, the library will stream a brand new recording of local thespian, Joseph Coté reading aloud selections from a wide variety of fascinating and entertaining books of fiction and non-fiction.

-For November 22, Coté will read aloud from Evelyn Waugh’s novel The Loved One.
+For August 1, Coté will read aloud from Graham Swift’s novel Last Orders.

 Click the links to find the library’s YouTube Channel and Facebook Page.